-9.1.
+10.1.
 Attractor Behavior

 Attractors can change an occupant's behavior to a simple built-in behavior that waits at the attractor for a limited time, or it can change the behavior to any other defined in the model.
 The occupant's behavior can be changed permanently if the attractor behavior ends with a terminal action, such as Goto Exits.
 Alternatively, the attractor can temporarily interrupt the occupant's current action if the attractor behavior ends with a Resume Prior Behavior action.
 In this mode, the behavior action that was interrupted by the temporary attractor behavior will be resumed when the attractor behavior is completed.
-For instance, if the occupant is using a Goto Rooms action and is interrupted by an attractor before they reach one of the rooms, the occupant will perform the attractor behavior and then resume the Goto Rooms action when the attractor behavior is complete.
+For instance, if the occupant is using a Goto Rooms action and is interrupted by an attractor before they reach one of the rooms, the occupant will perform the attractor behavior and then resume the Goto Rooms action when the attractor behavior and then resume the Horos action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior and then resume the Horos Rooms action when the attractor behavior behavior is complete.

-9.2.
+10.2.
 Interrupted Waiting